 Clié DisasterI've lost a number of the applications and other files from the 512 mb Compact Flash card I use in my Sony Clié NZ90.
 Finally it got so bad I had to re-format the card.
 This was a huge time sink, as I needed to then reload and re-register a lot of my software, but in the end it is working a lot better than it had been.

-Concert: Boston Symphony Orchestra Hindemitn, Mozart, Bolcom.
-Hans Graf, conductor Sir James Galway, fluteA new Bolcom piece, "Lyric Concerto for Flute and Orchestra" and a Mozart flute concerto sandwiched in between Hindemitn's Konzertmusik for Strings and Brass and the Mathis der Maler Symphony.
+Concert: Boston Symphony Orchestra Hindemith, Mozart, Bolcom.
+Hans Graf, conductor Sir James Galway, fluteA new Bolcom piece, "Lyric Concerto for Flute and Orchestra" and a Mozart flute concerto sandwiched in between Hindemith's Konzertmusik for Strings and Brass and the Mathis der Maler Symphony.

 I like the Mathis der Maler a lot, this was the high point of the concert for me.

 eBook: The Hitchhiker's Guide to the Galaxy Douglas AdamsThis may be the funniest book ever written.
 Not the first time I've read it, I've been a fan since the original radio broadcasts were run on WGBH years back.
 Indeed, I am fortunate enough to have taped the broadcasts, and have nearly worn out the tapes over the years.

 Film: (DVD) The Duellists Ridley Scott, 1977An excellent "costume" film, set in the early part of the 19th century in France.
 A hussar takes an unreasoning dislike to a colleague, precipitating a series of inconclusive duels over a 30 year period.
 Great costumes and production values, good acting, good direction.
 I liked this quite a lot.